Nanci Luna Jiménez

 From members of US Congress, chiefs of Amazonian indigenous tribes, and Executive Directors to early childhood educators, students of every level and leadership fellows from every sector; from one-on-one coaching, intimate groups of 10 or less to over 1000 participants; from in-house training to multi-lingual, multi-national events, Nanci has touched the lives of tens of thousands by offering them tools and frameworks that transform their lives.

 Nanci’s unique approach to diversity, inclusion and social justice continues the legacy of work started with Dr. Erica Sherover-Marcuse, who coined the term “unlearning racism,” and continued by Lillian Roybal Rose, M.Ed., recognized Cross-Cultural Communication specialist.
 This approach helps participants take pride in their own heritage as a means of building alliances with others.
-As a Certified Professional Facilitator©, Nanci uses methodologies developed by the Institute for Cultural Affairs (ICA), an international organization that provides training and facilitation in participatory group leadership processes for sustained organizational and social change.
-Nanci facilitates individuals and groups to look freshly at where they have been stuck while supporting them to make transformational change in their personal lives and the workplace.
-She expertly assists organizations in realizing the changes they envision through: personal healing, cross cultural communication, group consensus, organizational inclusion, and short and long term planning and implementation.
+Nanci uniquely combines this training along with facilitation methodologies developed by the Institute for Cultural Affairs (ICA), an international organization that provides training and facilitation in participatory group leadership processes for sustained organizational and social change.
+Nanci facilitates individuals and groups to look freshly at where they have been stuck while supporting them to make transformational change they envision through: personal healing, cross cultural communication, group consensus, organization inclusion, and short and longer term planning and implementation.

+Nanci is currently enrolled in the “Social Justice Yoga Teacher Training” (SJTT) with the DAYA Foundation based in Portland, Oregon.
 In 2006 she completed the Executive Leadership Program through the Kennedy School of Government at Harvard University and the Center for Creative Leadership in Brussels, Belgium as a National Hispana Leadership Institute Fellow.
-In August 2001 she attended the United Nations World Conference against Racism Non-Governmental Forum in Durban, South Africa as a delegate with UER.
+In August 2001 she attended the United Nations World Conference against Racism Non-Governmental Forum in Durban, South Africa as a delegate with United to End Racism (UER).
 In 1995 she served as an international observer for the Haitian presidential elections.
 She was a Ford Foundation Fellow and a Ph.D. candidate at the University of California, Santa Cruz, and received her BA cum laude from Yale University.
 She also attended the Universidad de Puerto Rico, Recinto de Río Piedras and completed El Programa Interdiciplinario de la Mujer at the Colegio de México in Mexico City.